 This is not a building code compliance approach: it’s a human rights perspective and putting people first.

 It’s part of the tender process

 The Government’s commitment is not just a policy – it is action.
 Their procurement process asks prospective tenderers to tell them how they will achieve universal design.
-And they are promoting a culture of inclusion where UD is integrated at the beginning of every project.
+And they are promoting a culture of inclusion where universal design is integrated at the beginning of every project.

 Stefano explained more about the tender process and then showed us several examples of buildings that met their charter.
 He added that we are really just beginning and there is so much more to learn.
 And he challenged us to keep the conversation going.
 Specifically he asked delegates to commit to the conversation by:

 - Listening – really listening – to someone with lived experience

 - Adjusting your process